kurttheviking/orchard-js/README.md

 cache.on('cache:hit', console.log);
 ```

-The cache instance is also an [event emitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) which provides an `on` method against which the implementing application can listen events. `eventName` is a `String` corresponding to a supported event. `eventListener` is a callback function invoked each time the event is triggered.
+The cache instance is also an [event emitter](http://nodejs.org/api/events.html#events_class_events_eventemitter). `eventName` is a `String` corresponding to a supported event. `eventListener` is a callback function invoked each time the event is triggered.

 #### `cache:hit`